-Training in Interdesciplinary Research
+Training in Interdisciplinary Research

 The curriculum is designed to enable students to integrate training in statistical methods and theory with the role of biostatistical collaborator on interdisciplinary teams, which will comprise a major portion of their future professional practice.
 Statistical Practices and Research for Interdisciplinary Sciences I & II are courses in which students gain experience with design, data analysis, and both oral and written communication through exposure to several consulting projects.
-PhD students are required to enroll in P9185 during the spring semester prior to taking the Qualifying Exam, and to enroll in P9186 during the fall semester after taking the Qualifying Exam.
+PhD students are required to enroll in P9185 during the spring semester prior to taking the take home component of the Qualifying Exam.
+Students are required to enroll in P9186 during the fall semester after taking the take home component of the Qualifying Exam.